About Chorabari Lake

 Route from Sonprayag to Chorabari Lake

-The trek to Chorabari Lake (Gandhi Sarovar) begins from Kedarnath Temple and covers a distance of approximately 2 km.
+The actual trek route for Chorabari Tal begins from Kedarnath Temple and covers a distance of approximately 2 km.
 The trail passes through rocky Himalayan terrain and gradually ascends toward the Chorabari Glacier, offering stunning views of the Kedar Valley and surrounding snow-capped peaks.
+The trek is considered moderate in difficulty, but weather conditions can change rapidly in this region.
+Starting early in the morning is advisable so that you can return safely before evening.

 Since no shops, restaurants, or accommodation facilities are available near Chorabari Lake, all essential services are available only in Kedarnath.
 Most visitors therefore prefer to trek to the lake and return to Kedarnath on the same day.